distilledoreo/SeatingChart/README.txt

 ## Layout Validation Test

 Run `node test/validateLayouts.js` to verify all layout files.
 The script checks every `*.json` file for required fields and duplicate `internalId` values.

+## Guest List Format

+Guest lists can be provided as `.csv` or `.xlsx` files and must include a header row with at least the following columns:

+- **Meal Date** (ignored)
+- **Host Name** – becomes the party name
+- **Seats Required** – total party size
+- **Notes** – optional notes

+Additional columns such as **Total Guests** are ignored.
+Older files without headers are still supported; in that case, the first column is treated as the name, the second as the size and any remaining columns as notes.